powerpool-finance/powerpool-docs-old/specifications/PPTimedVesting.md

 - Vesting values are calculated using timestamps instead of block numbers (vote caching still uses block numbers);
 - Ownable trait was added back;
 - Owner can increase `durationT` value any number of times he wants with limit;
+- Owner can increase `personalDurationT` for a particular member;
+- Owner can disable member anytime;
+- A member can renounce his membership anytime;
 - A member can delegate votes to a non-member address;